 Coasting into a clearing, we leaped out of the car to surveyed the damage.
 Once we saw the tires we knew that we were not going to be driving anywhere in the van.
 Not only were both tires blown, but the rims were bent and we had a pretty good suspicion that the undercarriage was also damaged.
 We realized that we were fortunate that we were able to get it off the road since there was a mountain on one side and a foreboding lake on the other.

 Thankfully, we had stopped at The Green Welly because we did not know it then but we were in for a very, very long wait for help.
-For three hours we sat next to the lake as Mike called the helpline repeatedly.
-In that time no one stopped to offer assistance or to see if we were ok, it was a little discouraging, especially as full darkness settled in and we were (Cue the Police song) stuck by a dark Scottish loch.
-(We were truly hoping nothing would crawl to the surface while we were sitting there, crocodile or otherwise!)
+For three hours we sat in our mutilated van as Mike called the helpline repeatedly, while we sang Police songs about dark Scottish Lakes.

 At a certain point we were beginning to wonder if anyone was going to come for us, as we debated the possibility of spending the night in the wrecked van, or taking our chances with walking however many miles it was into town, we were finally giving the information that we had been so desperately waiting for, the recovery truck driver was on his way!

 The driver was kind, and felt bad for us and was happy that our day had not been spoiled.
-He brought us all the way to our apartment and let us know where the van was going for the night.
+He brought us all the way to our apartment and let us know the van was going to the rental lot for the night.